anime19/Image-Compression/README.md

 # Image-Compression

-Code to convert image to JPEG format
+Code To Convert Image to JPEG format